-The Group employs the services of John R. Sharry Incorporated, d/b/a Group Benefits Strategies (GBS), to provide certain management, consulting, and technical functions and to audit medical claims paid.
-The current agreement with Group Benefits Strategies is for a three-year term ending December 31, 2020 and provides for a monthly fee based on the number of subscribers for each month.
-GBS was purchased by Arthur J. Gallagher & Co. on October 31, 2018
+The Group employs the services of Gallagher Benefits Services (GBS), to provide certain management, consulting, and technical functions and to audit medical claims paid.
+The current agreement with GBS is for a three-year term ending December 31, 2020 and provides for a monthly fee based on the number of subscribers for each month.